alan-turing-institute/mousehole/README.md

 ### 🗄️ Data

+The size of your environment's OS disk (which holds the `/home` directory) will depend on the size of the virtual machine deployed.
+It should have sufficient capacity to your configuration and cache files as well as the system-wide packages, configuration and logs.
+However, this space is limited and difficult to scale so it is best to avoid using your home directory for working with large amounts of data.
+Instead, you will find the directories described below more suitable.

 Your environment contains three directories intended to help the workflow of ingress, analysis and egress.
 There directories are located at